Become an Egg Donor

 Women’s infertility has become a very common problem.
 It affects around 15 percent of all couples.
 Most recipients who do struggle with infertility will become pregnant with the help of female egg donation by healthy women.
 Most donors usually donate more than once and consider donation an honor and a very rewarding experience.
 They enjoy being able to help bring a new life into the world and make a couple’s dream to be parents come true.
+Egg donation is an incredible gift to couples who cannot otherwise conceive children.

 Once you make a decision to become an egg donor, there are safeguards and steps that have been put into place to help be sure that you have a successful, satisfying, and safe experience.
 The initial process can last anywhere from six weeks to four months.
-Ideal egg donors are in their 20s and 30s, have no medical issues, are non-smokers, and within 20 pounds of their ideal weight.
+Ideal egg donors are in their 20s and 30s, have no medical issues, are non-smokers, and are within 20 pounds of their ideal weight.

 Application and Questionnaire – this will include details of your personal information and history – including your known medical history.
 You may also be asked to give a picture and set up an account.